wix-incubator/codio/vscode/README.md

 2) Get the Codio Format extension from [the marketplace](https://marketplace.visualstudio.com/items?itemName=wix.codio)

->Note: Currently Codio does not support Windows, but we are working on it!
 ### Recording a Codio

 You can record a codio through the command palette using the `Codio: Record Codio` command.